Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding

+Besides, Appendix~\ref{appsec:exp} also shows the proof of the relationship between the CID value and the adversarial noise.

+\textbf{Connection to the information bottleneck theory:} The information bottleneck theory~\cite{InformationBottleneck, InformationBottleneck2,tishby2015deep} quantifies the layer-wise feature information $I(X;F)$ and $I(F;Y)$ at the \emph{sample level}, where $X$ represents input samples, $Y$ represents ground-truth labels, and $F$ denotes intermediate-layer features.
+In comparison, our method measures fine-grained, \textbf{pixel-wise} information discarding through layer-wise propagation.
+More interestingly, we prove that the metric can represent the sample-wise efficiency of feature extraction \emph{w.r.t} $I(X;F)$, \emph{i.e.}, $I(F;Y)/I(X;F)$.

 Contributions of this study can be summarized as follows.
-(1) In this study, we propose to measure the discarding of input information during the forward propagation, in order to diagnose layerwise knowledge representations of pre-trained DNNs.
-(2) We define two generic types of information discarding and develop a method to quantify the information discarding, which enables comprehensive comparisons of knowledge representations over different layers of different DNNs.
-(3) The proposed metrics help diagnose DNNs and analyze existing deep-learning techniques.
-Preliminary experiments have demonstrated the effectiveness of our method.
+In this study, we propose metrics CID, concentration, and RU, to measure the discarding of input information during the forward propagation, in order to quantify the representation capacity between intermediate-layer features in a DNN.
+Our metrics enable fair comparisons of the representation capacity between different layers in different DNNs.
+Based on the proposed metrics, we analyze classic DNNs and deep learning techniques.
+Experiments have demonstrated the effectiveness of our method.